iotaledger/hornet/docs/post_installation/post_installation.md

 # Post-installation

-Once Hornet you have deployed Hornet, you can set all the parameters using configuration files.
+Once you have deployed Hornet, you can set all the parameters using configuration files.

 ## Configuration Files